-- Responding to the Climate Emergency: The changes in climate that we are already experiencing are projected to continue and intensify.
-A large majority (87.1%) of Cardiff residents are concerned about the Climate Emergency and feel that more action is needed. - The climate emergency is likely to lead to an increase in extreme weather events: The frequency and severity of flooding is increasing and is expected to further increase as a result of climate change.
-Over 30,000 residential properties in Cardiff are currently at some level of flood risk and 5 of the 33 areas in Wales identified as being at most risk are within Cardiff's 'Southern Arc': St. Mellons, Roath, Canton, Riverside and Grangetown.
-83% of properties within Natural Resources Wales designated Flood Warning Areas within Cardiff are linked to its Flood Warning Service. - Climate change and sea level rise will pose additional risks of coastal flooding.
-Coastal habitats such as saltmarsh and mudflats play a role in mitigating flood risk and providing wider benefits.
-However, they are currently being impacted by coastal squeeze and erosion, which will be exacerbated by climate change including Rumney in Cardiff.
-There are opportunities to use nature-based solutions to address these pressures and to enhance the biodiversity of hard coastal defence structures. - Biodiversity loss is accelerating both globally and in Wales at an unprecedented rate: Reduced ecological resilience will affect how ecosystems recover and adapt to disturbance events such as wildfire, extreme weather events or disease.
-For the 16 protected conservation sites in Cardiff, there is insufficient evidence, staff resource or understanding to assess the condition of 50% of the key protected features. - Natural resources are being used at an unsustainable rate: Globally, overconsumption, methods of production, along with emissions are leading to changes in the environment that are having significant impacts on the natural resources and ecosystems that we rely on. - The impacts of climate change will not be felt evenly: Extreme weather will have a significant impact on health and well-being, as well as on particular population groups in society, including children and young people, people on low-incomes, older adults, and people with disabilities and long-term health conditions.
+Responding to the Climate Emergency: The changes in climate that we are already experiencing are projected to continue and intensify.
+A large majority (87.1 %) of Cardiff residents are concerned about the Climate Emergency and feel that more action is needed.

+The climate emergency is likely to lead to an increase in extreme weather events: The frequency and severity of flooding is increasing and is expected to further increase as a result of climate change.
+Of the 33 areas in Wales identified at most risk from flooding, 5 are within Cardiff's 'Southern Arc': St. Mellons, Roath, Canton, Riverside and Grangetown.
+83% of properties within NRW's designated Flood Warning Areas within Cardiff are linked to its Flood Warning Service.

+- Biodiversity loss is accelerating both globally and in Wales at an unprecedented rate.
+Reduced ecological resilience, will affect how ecosystems recover and adapt to disturbance events such as wildfire, extreme weather events or disease.
+For the 16 protected conservation sites in Cardiff, there is insufficient evidence, staff resource or understanding to assess the condition of 50% of the key protected features. - Natural resources are being used at an unsustainable rate.
+Globally, overconsumption, methods of production, along with emissions, are leading to changes in the environment that are having significant impacts on the natural resources and ecosystems that we rely on. - The impacts of climate change will not be felt evenly: Extreme weather will have a significant impact on health and well-being, as well as on particular population groups in society, including children and young people, people on low-incomes, older adults, and people with disabilities and long-term health conditions - Transport: Cardiff has the largest volume of motor vehicle traffic by local authority in Wales.
+However, the number of people travelling to work using sustainable transport is increasing it is now at 51.2%.
+There has been a significant shift in cycling as a mode of travel, from 10% in 2016/17 to 15% in 2019/20.
+Public transport usage (bus and rail) only slightly increased during this timeframe, from 16.8% to 18.1%. - Air pollution: Poor air quality also adversely effects the natural environment and biodiversity due to levels of Particulate Matter.
+The health effects of air pollution have also been extensively researched and are well documented.
+Along with physical inactivity, it is one of the biggest health issues of our time.
+Modelling data demonstrates that Cardiff has highest levels of Nitrogen Dioxide (NO2) and Particulate Matter (2.5 and 10) pollution in Wales.
+In fact, levels exceed the EU and national limits for NO2 in some areas: there are currently 4 Air Quality Management Areas (AQMAs) declared across Cardiff.

+Whilst poor air quality affects us all, some people are more vulnerable.
+For further detail in terms of air pollution and inequalities, please refer to the chapter: Health and Well-being.